techgrounds/techgrounds-JarBanf/10_Final-Project/decisions_document.md

 <br>

 ## Services
-### 🟥 🟧 🟩 🟦 🟪
+### 🟧 🟩 🟥
 An overview of all services that will be used.

 ### Cloud Financial Management
-- Billing and Cost Management: View and pay bills, analyze and govern your spending, and optimize your costs.
+- 🟩 Billing and Cost Management: View and pay bills, analyze and govern your spending, and optimize your costs.

 ### Compute
-- EC2: Virtual servers in the cloud.
+- 🟧 EC2: Virtual servers in the cloud.

 ### Database
-- RDS: Managed Relational Database Service.
+- 🟦 RDS: Managed Relational Database Service.

 ### Management & Governance
-- *CloudTrail: Track User Activity and API Usage.*
+- *🟥 CloudTrail: Track User Activity and API Usage.*

 ### Networking & Content Delivery
-- VPC: Isolated Cloud Resources.
+- 🟪 VPC: Isolated Cloud Resources.

 ### Security, Identity, & Compliance
-- Certificate Manager: Provision, Manage, and Deploy SSL/TLS Certificates.
+- *🟥 Certificate Manager: Provision, Manage, and Deploy SSL/TLS Certificates.*
-- IAM: Manage access to AWS resources.
+- 🟥 IAM: Manage access to AWS resources.
-- Key Management Service: Securely Generate and Manage AWS Encryption Keys
+- 🟥 Key Management Service: Securely Generate and Manage AWS Encryption Keys

 ### Storage
-- S3: Scalable Storage in the Cloud
+- 🟩 S3: Scalable Storage in the Cloud

 *back to [top](#top)*
 <br>